 …And the experience and results need to be greater than the person’s expectations.

-I could go on and on and on with some of the other things he said but then this article would really, really long.
+I could go on and on and on with some of the other things he said, but then this article would be really, really long.

 If you’re going to 2x or 10x your income, if you are going to be the best on the planet, you need to get back to work.
 I mean, like now.

-One of my fave quotes from Andrew Sorensen from Raine & Horne Charmhaven – (not a traditional “auction” area, and not far from where I grew up so I get it) said, “an auction is a for sale with an end date”.
+One of my fave quotes came from Andrew Sorensen of Raine & Horne Charmhaven – not a traditional “auction” area, and not far from where I grew up, so I get it – who said, “an auction is a for sale with an end date”.

 Never thought of it that way before, but yes.
 Simple in a way.
 I see that now.